 So why is it so important to get private-public collaboration planning right?
 Because the presence of multiple stakeholders, inherent risks and the need for specific skills all increase the chance of failure.
 And with failure comes financial costs and political and public embarrassment also.

 The Next Steps for Securing Innovation

 It’s becoming increasingly well-known that developing partnerships with industry can be a valuable method of gaining access to different skill sets, innovative working practices or technology and even additional capital.
 To begin with, before partnerships, local government could create public-private idea hubs - areas for sharing ideas and solutions, disseminating them across the public sector.

 This can be extended in the form of the public sector making use of the various kinds of innovative technologies available within the private field.
 Making use of emerging and disruptive technologies is how public sector organisations can truly set themselves apart.

 These organisations need to understand the scope of innovation within their respective fields to make full use of the capabilities of disruptive technologies.
-Developing a thorough understanding of the needs of an organisation alongside how technology can effectively meet those needs will help create a much better value proposition across the board, rather than focusing on singular use cases.
+Developing a thorough understanding of the needs of an organisation alongside how technology can effectively meet those needs will help to create a much better value proposition across the board, rather than focusing on singular use cases.